S4 method for numeric,numeric

 Value

-A single numeric value or a MeanDate object.
+A MeanDate object.

 Details